How Long Is Breastmilk Good In The Fridge?

 Using Stored Breastmilk for Feeding

-When you're ready to use refrigerated breastmilk for feeding, it's important to handle it gently to preserve its nutritional and immunological properties.
-Always grab the oldest dated milk first, as this follows the first-in, first-out principle, ensuring that no milk goes beyond the recommended storage period.
+Handle refrigerated breastmilk gently to preserve its nutritional and immunological properties.
+Always grab the oldest dated milk first, following the first-in, first-out principle so no milk goes beyond the recommended storage period.
+To prepare the milk:

-1. Gently swirl the container to mix the separated fat without shaking vigorously, as this can break down some of the milk's beneficial components.
+1. Gently swirl the container to mix the separated fat without shaking vigorously, which can break down some of the milk's beneficial components.

 2. Warm the milk to body temperature by placing the container in a bowl of warm water or using a milk warmer.
-Avoid using a microwave, as it can create hot spots and damage the milk's nutrients.
+Avoid the microwave, which creates hot spots and damages nutrients.

 Reheating Breastmilk

-If your baby doesn't finish a bottle of breastmilk, you can offer it again within the next two hours.
-After that, it's best to discard it to prevent bacterial growth.
-When reheating unused milk that has been stored in the fridge:
+If your baby doesn't finish a bottle, you can offer it again within 2 hours of the start of the feeding.
+After that, discard it to prevent bacterial growth.
+When reheating unused milk stored in the fridge:

 • Heat the milk to a comfortable feeding temperature, checking it on the inside of your wrist.

-• Stir the milk to ensure even heat distribution.
+• Stir or swirl the milk to ensure even heat distribution.

 Discarding Unused Breastmilk

-It's critical to discard any milk that your baby does not finish after a feeding.
-Also, if breastmilk has been stored longer than the recommended time frames in the fridge, it should be discarded.
+Discard any milk your baby does not finish after a feeding.
+If breastmilk has been stored longer than the recommended time frames, discard it.
 Here's a quick reference for breastmilk storage limits in the fridge:

 Storage Location Recommended Storage Duration

-Remember, when in doubt, it's better to err on the side of caution.
-If the milk smells sour or seems off, it's best to throw it away.
-Utilize these guidelines to ensure that the breastmilk you provide is safe and nutritious for your baby.
-For more tips on safe food storage and to explore different types of refrigeration units that could suit your needs, check out our articles on fridge freezer combo and integrated fridge freezer 70/30.
+When in doubt, it's better to err on the side of caution.
+If the milk smells sour or seems off, throw it away.
+For more tips on safe food storage and refrigeration units that could suit your needs, check out our articles on fridge freezer combo and integrated fridge freezer 70/30.

 Get Your Upgrade or New Addition at Fridge.com